 All plumbing and drainage work in Queensland is regulated by state government legislation and is categorised as regulated, minor or unregulated.

-Regulated work must be performed by a licenced person and they must only perform the regulated work covered by their license.
+Regulated work must be performed by a licensed person and they must only perform the regulated work covered by their license.
 For example, a licensed drainer can perform regulated drainage work.

 An application for compliance assessment must be submitted to be assessed for compliance with the technical standards for plumbing and drainage and approval must be issued prior to the commencement of any regulated work.